Ho! Ho! Ho! Eggnog Fudge!

 - 1 12-oz package white chocolate chips, good quality

 - Prepare the mise en place

-- Line an 8x8 inch pan with parchment paper, large enough that it hangs over the sides.
+- Line an 8x8-inch pan with parchment paper large enough to hang over the sides.

 - Boil for 5 minutes, stirring constantly.
-Make sure to stir all the way to the bottom to avoid hot spots and burning.
+Make sure to stir to the bottom to avoid hot spots and burning.